Windows File Paths#

 -

-: no volume/drive letter is specified and directory name begins withdirectory separator
+absolute: all three components are present relative to current drive root: no volume/drive letter is specified and directory name begins withdirectory separatorrelative to current directory: all other cases

 |Dos Path Example|Description|